Tuesday, December 23, 2008

 I met a lot of old C-124 guys in the FAA.
 Also at Charleston AFB civilian aero-club.

+When I came to South Carolina in 1975 there was an aircraft museum in Florence, SC.
+It was out in the open along the highway beside the Florence airport.
+In it was 52-1074.
+A C-124 from Dover.
 The owner of the place either died or went broke and the airplanes disappeared.
 It turns out that my friend Robinson and some other retired C-124 guys got the airplane patched up enough for a ferry flight to Charleston AFB.
 The airplane is on display inside the main gate of the base.

 Robinson told me the ferry flight was quite an adventure.
 The fabric covered control surfaces were patched up with duct tape.
 There were fuel leaks everywhere and not many of the instruments worked.
 About 10 minutes out of CAFB the duct tape on one elevator came loose and set up a lot of vibration.
 Anyway they made it safely and the airplane is on display.
 Looked pretty good to me the last time I saw it.
 The crew chief on it when at Dover was a good friend of mine from Florida.